ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Transport Properties {#transport-properties}

-Each application using the Transport Services API declares its preferences for how the Transport Services system should operate.
+Each application using the Transport Services API declares its preferences for how the Transport Services system is to operate.
 This is done by using Transport Properties, as defined in {{!I-D.ietf-taps-arch}}, at each stage of the lifetime of a Connection.